Digital footprint: Privacy issues

 Digital footprints are not a digital identity or passport, but the content and metadata collected impacts internet privacy, trust, security, digital reputation, and recommendation.
 As the digital world expands and integrates with more aspects of life, ownership and rights concerning data become increasingly important.
 Digital footprints are controversial in that privacy and openness compete.
 Scott McNealy, CEO of Sun Microsystems, said in 1999 Get Over It when referring to privacy on the Internet.
 The quote later became a commonly used phrase in discussing private data and what companies do with it.
 Digital footprints are a privacy concern because they are a set of traceable actions, contributions, and ideas shared by users.
 It can be tracked and can allow internet users to learn about human actions.

 Interested parties use Internet footprints for several reasons; including cyber-vetting, where interviewers could research applicants based on their online activities.
 Internet footprints are also used by law enforcement agencies to provide information unavailable otherwise due to a lack of probable cause.
 Also, digital footprints are used by marketers to find what products a user is interested in or to inspire ones' interest in a particular product based on similar interests.

 Social networking systems may record the activities of individuals, with data becoming a life stream.
 Such social media usage and roaming services allow digital tracing data to include individual interests, social groups, behaviors, and location.
 Such data is gathered from sensors within devices and collected and analyzed without user awareness.
 When many users choose to share personal information about themselves through social media platforms, including places they visited, timelines and their connections, they are unaware of the privacy setting choices and the security consequences associated with them.
 Many social media sites, like Facebook, collect an extensive amount of information that can be used to piece together a user's personality.
 Information gathered from social media, such as the number of friends a user has, can predict whether or not the user has an introvert or extrovert personality.
 Moreover, a survey of SNS users revealed that 87% identified their work or education level, 84% identified their full date of birth, 78% identified their location, and 23% listed their phone numbers.

 While one's digital footprint may infer personal information, such as demographic traits, sexual orientation, race, religious and political views, personality, or intelligence without individuals' knowledge, it also exposes individuals' private psychological spheres into the social sphere.
 Lifelogging is an example of an indiscriminate collection of information concerning an individual's life and behavior.
 There are actions to take to make a digital footprint challenging to track.
-An example of the usage or interpretation of data trails is through Facebook-influenced creditworthiness ratings, the judicial investigations around German social scientist Andrej Holm, advertisement-junk mails by the American company OfficeMax or the border incident of Canadian citizen Ellen Richardson.
+An example of the usage or interpretation of data trails is through Facebook-influenced creditworthiness ratings, the judicial investigations around German sociologist Andrej Holm, advertisement-junk mails by the American company OfficeMax or the border incident of Canadian citizen Ellen Richardson.